dune-project/dune-typetree/README.md

 TypeTree
 ========

-This is version 2.7.0-git of the TypeTree library.

 TypeTree is a template library for constructing and operating on statically typed trees of objects.
 It is based around the idea of defining loosely coupled, componentized algorithms.
 Component lookup happens through tag dispatch, making